marahman6/Ride-Ready/README.md

 <h3 align="center">Ride Ready</h3>

   <p align="center">
-    Welcome to Ride Ready, your one-stop destination for optimizing motorcycle sales, service appointments, and inventory management!
-Optimizing motorcycle sales, simplifying service appointments, and improving inventory management are its strengths.
+    Welcome to Ride Ready, your one-stop destination for optimizing automobile sales, service appointments, and inventory management!
+Optimizing car sales, simplifying service appointments, and improving inventory management are its strengths.
 A seamless experience is ensured by this innovative platform, allowing for effortless sales, streamlined appointments, and efficient inventory control.
     <br />
     <br />
   </p>